Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 How does all this connect to Warrior’s portrayal of racism?

-The underlying implications in this debate are clear.
+The underlying implications of this debate are clear.
 The Chinese and Irish are in competition for work, and whoever gets the work gets the right to claim that they belong in the new world.
-Race is an unspoken secondary, which is also clear because the two men have fought to a stand still before and there is respect between the two of them for it.
+Race is an unspoken secondary, which is also clear because the two men have fought to a standstill before and there is respect between the two of them for it.
 However, both have suffered in a racist America and both are trying to make it in a small market run by the corrupt.
 Both come from communities that have mouths to feed and are disenfranchised by the powers that be that only care about profit rather than any kind of racial or cultural purity.
-It's cut throat survival through and through.
+It's cutthroat survival through and through.

 This was the actual case in many growing, urban centers across the country during the 18th to 20th centuries, as each new influx of people lessened the chances of the established group to get work and survive.
-Poverty was the status quo, day-to-day life was hell, and many were lucky if they made a descent wage to live on.
-Hope that you didn't get sick too.
+Poverty was the status quo, day-to-day life was hell, and many were lucky if they made a decent wage to live on.
+Hope that you didn't get sick, too.

 Don’t get it twisted, people who were racist just because of looks definitely existed and Warrior depicts this as well.
 But it existed alongside this other form of racism that, if circumstances were different and society had more economic opportunities, perhaps there may have been a better chance of mutual respect and co-existence, even if not exactly friends.